ArnavDagar/Arduino-Summer-Camp/README.md

 <img src="./Images/Circuit_Diagram.jpg" alt="Image of Circuit Diagram" />

 ## 5. Operating the Sensors and Actuators
-Before we can use the sensors and actuators to make interesting real world applications, we need to get them working with the relevant libraries and test their individual functionality.
+Before we can use the sensors and actuators to make interesting real world applications, we need to get them working with the relevant libraries and test each component's individual functionality.

 ### a).
 Buzzer
 The tone() function is used to emit a tone of specifc frequency for a specifc length of time.
 Note that delay() runs concurrently with tone() and so, we need to choose the time with tone() and delay() appropriate.

-Learn more on how to program the buzzer in this vido
+Learn more on how to program the buzzer in [this video](https://www.youtube.com/watch?v=_wdFPNxMD30).
+The code is in [Buzzer.ino](src/Buzzer.ino).

 ### b).
 OLED Display
-For the OLED display, we will use the u8_g2 library to display text and graphics using the I2C interface.
-Learn how to display text and glyphs (e.g. snowman) in this video.
+For the OLED display, we will use the u8g2 library to display text and graphics using the I2C interface.
+Learn how to display glyphs in [this video](https://www.youtube.com/watch?v=BqO59RuiGiI).
+The code is in [OLED.ino](src/OLED.ino)

 ### c).
 POT
 The POT values are ready using analogRead().
 Arduino has a 10 bit ADC and so the values range from 0-1023.
 The values read from the POT can be for exmample used to control the brigtness of a LED.
 This is done through analogWrite().
 Arduino simulates analog through dutycyling on PWM Pins.
-Learn more about how to use a pot with arduino in this video.
+Learn more about how to use a Potentiometer with the Arduino in [this video](https://www.youtube.com/watch?v=eoUUbpLZECs) until timestamp 7:41.
+The code can be found in [Pot.ino](src/Pot.ino).

 ### d).
 DHT 11 Temperature & Humidity Sensor
 We use the Adafruit DHT11 library to read temperature and humidity values from the DHT11 sensor.
 A quick way to test the functionality of the sensor is to see the values returned on the serial monitor.

-Learn more about how to program the DHT11 sensor in this video
+Learn more about how to program the DHT11 sensor in [this video](https://www.youtube.com/watch?v=50Wbibqyy_c).
+The code is in [THSensor.ino](src/THSensor.ino).

 ### e).
 Ultrasonic Sensor
 An ultrasonic sensor measures the distance to obsatcle by using the round trip time of a sound wave traveling to the obstacle and its echo coming back to the sensor.
 For this sensor, we use the Grove Range Finder library.

-Learn more about how to program the Ultrasonic sensor in this video
+Learn more about how to program the Ultrasonic sensor in [this video](https://www.youtube.com/watch?v=XCEobsngXzM).
+The code can be found in [Ultrasonic_Sensor.ino](src/Ultrasonic_Sensor.ino).

 ### f).
 Water Sensor
 The resistance of the water sensor changes when it has water on it.
 We use the sensor on Anlog interface and using analogRead() get a sense of how much of the sensor is submerged in water.
+Note that the salinity of the water affects the resistance read on the water sensor.

-Learn more about how to program the Water sensor in this video
+Learn more about how to program the Water sensor in [this video](https://www.youtube.com/watch?v=VwHm7wLcO_w).
+The code is in [Water.ino](src/Water.ino).

 ## 6. Piano